Geisinger Medical Laboratories Test Catalog

 Negative.
 No Staphylococcus aureus detected by PCR (Amplified Probe).

 Negative.
-No methicillin resistant Staphylococcus aureusdetected by PCR (Amplified Probe).
+No methicillin resistant Staphylococcus aureus detected by PCR (Amplified Probe).

 Critical values/courtesy alerts: